shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 </p>

 ### Reference Destruction
-For people who would like to know more about which according to a specific concept in the StyleGan.
+For people who would like to know more about the literatures which according to a specific concept in the StyleGan.
 #### Max Blur pooling
 1. [Making Convolutional Networks Shift-Invariant Again](https://arxiv.org/abs/1904.11486)`Max Blur pooling`
 2. [Using pre-training can improve model robustness and uncertainty](https://arxiv.org/abs/1901.09960)`robustness`